 District Analysis and Review Tool (DART): The following site compares demographically comparable school districts with one another in terms of their MCAS performance and growth.
 As you can see, Norwood out performs most of the other 10 districts, with the exception of math growth: DART Data.

-Based on careful analysis of our assessment data, the superintendent and his administrative team developed the
+Based on careful analysis of our assessment data, the superintendent and his administrative team developed the Strategic Plan.

 While student performance on standardized tests such as MCAS, SAT, and AP tests are important indicators of student achievement and school success, these tests only measure a narrow range of excellence and are not wholly reliable measures of intelligence and success, and therefore other non-standardized indicators must also be taken into consideration when trying to answer the question "How Are Norwood's Public Schools Doing?"
 As you can see in the following link, there is considerable extraordinary learning and achievement occurring in our schools: Some Examples of Extraordinary Learning and Achievement.